Somewhere Beyond the Mist

 Somewhere Beyond the Mist (Chinese: 藍天白雲) is a 2017 Hong Kong drama film directed by King Cheung, with action choreography by Paco Yick Tin-Hung.
 It was the winning project of the first First Feature Film Initiative and was funded by the Hong Kong Film Development Fund.
 The film stars Stephy Tang, Rachel Leung, Zeno Koo, Baby Bo, and Kyle Li.
 The story is inspired by a real-life murder case in the United States involving a Hong Kong teenager and her boyfriend.
 Somewhere Beyond the Mist made its world premiere at the Busan International Film Festival (BIFF) on 15 October 2017.

 Plot

 The story centers around a mysterious murder case.
-Conni-++e, a high school student born with a congenital heart defect and having few friends, plans to murder her parents but, recognizing her physical frailty, lures her classmate Eric into the plot.
+Connie, a high school student born with a congenital heart defect and having few friends, plans to murder her parents but, recognizing her physical frailty, lures her classmate Eric into the plot.
 Together, they become accomplices.
 After the murders, Connie shows no remorse.
 The case is assigned to Inspector Angela.
-Newly married with Tony and living with her father, who suffers from dementia, Angela is expecting her first child.
+Newly married with Tony and living with her father, who has dementia, Angela is expecting her first child.
 Although she appears to have a happy family life, Angela finds herself increasingly invested and affected by the case.
 Gradually, she begins to understand what led Connie down such a dark and irreversible path.